yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 be selected and then moved and dropped on the LAMMPS-GUI executable;
 LAMMPS-GUI will launch and read the file into its buffer.
-Input files also can be dropped into the editor window of the running LAMMPS-GUI appilcation, which will close the current file and open the new file.
+Input files also can be dropped into the editor window of the running LAMMPS-GUI application, which will close the current file and open the new file.
 In many cases LAMMPS-GUI will be integrated into the graphical desktop environment and can be launched just like any other applications from the graphical interface.

-LAMMPS-GUI thus makes it easier for beginners to get started running LAMMPS simulations since you can start with learning LAMMPS right away.
-It is therefore very suitable for tutorials on LAMMPS, since you only need to learn how to use a single program that is available as ready-to-use, pre-compiled packages for popular operating systems (Linux, macOS, Windows), for most of the tasks.
-This saves time and people can focus on learning LAMMPS instead of having to compile LAMMPS, learn how to use the command line and a text editor.
+LAMMPS-GUI thus makes it easier for beginners to get started running LAMMPS and is well-suited for LAMMPS tutorials, since you only need to work with a single, ready-to-use program for most of the tasks.
+Plus it is available for download as pre-compiled package for popular operating systems (Linux, macOS, Windows).
+This saves time and allows users to focus on learning LAMMPS itself, without the need to learn how to compile LAMMPS, learn how to use the command line, or learn how to use a separate text editor.

 The tutorials at https://lammpstutorials.github.io/ are specifically updated for use with LAMMPS-GUI and their tutorial materials can be